-T-factor: average daily pressure divided by night pressure and multiplied by 24 hours.
-The T-factor is calculated on flow monitoring zone levels using the average pressure from all pressure loggers located within the zone.
+T-factor (Hour to Day Conversion): this is the average daily pressure divided by night pressure during the fixed hour period (3am to 4am) and multiplied by 24 hours.
+The T-factor is calculated at flow monitoring zone level using the average pressures from all CPP pressure loggers located within the zone.
+Please refer to the Ofwat reporting guidance for more details.
+The criteria followed for the reporting of T-Factor is in line with the Ofwat reporting guidance.